jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-02b.md

 held liable to acts outside the performance of his functions.

-## SECTION 4: The Ministers of State
+## Section 4: The Ministers of State

 Article 87.
 The Ministers of State shall be chosen from among Brazilians over 21 years of age and in possession of their political rights.